-- When the scan completed I opened the Documents folder in the Preview window.
-To my great relief, the file was indeed available to be recovered by the tool.
-I selected the file for recovery.
+- When the scan completed, I opened the Documents folder in.
+To my great relief, the file was marked as recoverable, which I was able to confirm by opening it in the Preview window.
+I then selected the file for recovery.

-- The process completed and I had my file back.
-The ten minute recovery process saved my hours of work attempting to recreate the document.
+- The process was completed, and I had my file back.
+The ten-minute recovery process saved me hours of work that would have been spent attempting to recreate the document.

 Disk Drill effectively and efficiently performs its primary function as a data recovery tool.
 From the perspective of a data recovery tool, I can highly recommend this software.
 It successfully passed all of my tests and recovered the requested data with no issues.

 Disk Drill can be obtained in a couple of configurations to serve the needs of individuals or businesses.
 Here are the options available.

 Testing the application’s features and small data recovery tasks.